OpenSaaSame/board/README.md

 ### Run on Project DABL

-To run on DABL, you need a DABL Ledger with the DAML model deployed.
+To run on DABL, you need to login, create an account, and deploy a DABL Ledger with the DAML model deployed.
 You also need the refresh cookie for the ledger admin account.
 Then add the following two variables to your environment and remove `USE_SANDBOX`:

 ```shell